dual19/OIDv4_ToolKit/README.md

-<h1> Forked repository and added conversion python script </h1>
+<h1> Forked repository, customized to collect all person and ball images for LPCV Drone Video challange </h1>
-My added script is:
+Added script is:
 <strong>convert_annotations.py</strong>

 Use toolkit normally to gather images from open images dataset.
 After gathering images just run from root directory: